 CAHs must have a process to track and secure documentation of the vaccine status of staff whose vaccine is temporarily delayed.
-CDC recommends a temporary delay in administering the COVID-19 vaccination due to clinical considerations, including known COVID-19 infection until recovery from the acute illness (if symptoms were present) and criteria to discontinue isolation have been met.
+CDC recommends a temporary delay in administering the COVID-19 vaccination due to clinical precautions and considerations such as individuals with acute illness secondary to COVID-19 illness, and individuals who received monoclonal antibodies, or convalescent plasma for COVID-19 treatment.